-Amazing retro gadgets you can buy to relive the glory days
+Retro gadgets you can buy that will remind you of the glory days

 Leica M10 Camera

 Leica is a German brand of camera manufacturer with an unflinching dedication to craftsmanship and retro-styling.
-Its latest camera, the M10, is a perfect example of that.
+Its camera, the M10, is a perfect example of that.

-Not only does this camera boast classic looks from days gone by, it also shuns modern functionality of other cameras, like video capture and autofocus.
+Not only does this camera boast classic looks from days gone by, but it also shuns the modern functionality of other cameras, like video capture and autofocus.
 There's still a rear LCD screen at least and you won't need to fiddle with 35mm film but you might have trouble stomaching the price tag of more than £5.5K.

-Wild & Wolf Diner Phone
+Wild and Wolf Diner Phone

-For most of us, a landline phone might be on the verge of being a thing of the past, but if you still like the idea of having a home handset then why not go the whole hog and invest in something truly classic.
+For most of us, a landline phone might be a thing of the past, but if you still like the idea of having a home handset then why not go the whole hog and invest in something truly classic?

-The Wild & Wolf Diner Telephone boasts the vintage charm of a 1950's phone straight out of an American diner.
-With push-button dialling, volume controls and other features it works perfectly in the modern home with the added bonus of a functional coin slot that could act as a great piggy-bank too.
+The Wild & Wolf Diner Telephone boasts the vintage charm of a 1950s phone straight out of an American diner.
+With push-button dialling, volume controls and other features it works perfectly in the modern home with the added bonus of a functional coin slot that could act as a great piggy bank too.

 Binatone Brick phone